To add content, ask questions.

 - Court Words

-Court vocabulary in Spanish, including essential legal terms for proceedings, roles, and courtroom objects.
+Court vocabulary in Spanish, including terms for judges, lawyers, legal proceedings, and courtroom objects.

 - Rights, Duties